 Criminal Mischief Crimes

 Our main office is located in downtown Tampa in Hillsborough County, FL.
-We also have a second office in New Port Richey in Pasco County located across from the courthouse at the West Pasco Judicial Center.
-We represent men, women and juveniles charged with criminal mischief in Tampa, Hillsborough County, and the surrounding areas throughout Pinellas County, Polk County, Pasco County, and Hernando County, FL.
+We also have offices in New Port Richey in Pasco County located across from the courthouse at the West Pasco Judicial Center.
+Our offices in Clearwater are located near the Criminal Justice Center (CJC) courthouse.

-If you were charged or arrested for criminal mischief then contact an experienced criminal defense attorney at the Sammis Law Firm.
+If you were charged or arrested for criminal mischief, then contact an experienced criminal defense attorney at the Sammis Law Firm.

 Call (813) 250-0500 to discuss your case.

-Jury Instructions for Criminal Mischief
+Florida’s Jury Instructions for Criminal Mischief

 The jury instructions for the crime of criminal mischief are contained in Section 12.4.
 Reading the jury instructions is one of the easiest ways to understand the elements of the offense.

-In order to prove the crime of Criminal Mischief, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt:
+To prove the crime of Criminal Mischief, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt: